How to get a credit card machine for a small business?

 Virtual terminals are a web-based service allowing payments to be taken by phone.
 A key benefit is that they do not require additional hardware to be bought or installed.
 A virtual terminal interface is similar in design and function to the on-line form completed by a consumer when making a credit or debit card purchase.
 However a virtual terminal has limited application so may not be suitable as the sole card payment method for a business.
 Also fees on transactions when the cardholder isn’t present are usually higher.

-Wired or countertop terminals are a popular and extremely reliable option for businesses with a single checkout point and POS system.
+Wired or countertop card machines are a popular and extremely reliable option for businesses with a single checkout point and POS system.
 As the name suggests, the terminals are hardwired, meaning they are physically connected to your POS solution, offering quick processing speeds and a stable, durable connection.
 Further practical benefits are that they have a constant power supply and, unlike their wireless equivalents, are difficult to misplace.

 Wireless card machines